edalrami/FreeBSDandFAT/README.md

 # FreeBSDandFAT
 A collection of figures comparing FreeBSD's default paging algorithm performance in comparison to a FAT Chance implementation.
 The data visualized in each figure is the average of 40 scans collected for both algorithms under the conditions of stress and no stress.
+Stress was implemented by running various program files.

 View the figures in the following folders listed